American Heist: Plot

 As sirens close in, James enters the bank to inform the group that they have less time than planned.
 As they begin to move Spoonie is nowhere to be found and it becomes apparent that he had taken the getaway vehicle and fled, stranding them in the bank as police take positions around it.

 As the group struggles to come up with a new plan, Frankie initiates a shootout with police, saving James' life and taking a bullet to the abdomen.
 As Sugar and Ray lay down suppressing fire, James breaks into a nearby car and hot wires it.
 The group takes a hostage and makes it to the car, but James returns to the bank when he realizes Frankie is being left behind.
 He discovers his brother contemplating suicide, and Frankie makes it clear he has no intention of going back to prison.

 The brothers stall for time as their associates are gunned down one by one as they flee the police.
 Seeing no other way out, Frankie attacks James, renders him unconscious, and proceeds to dress him in the clothes of a hostage.
 James regains consciousness just as Frankie exits the bank with him disguised as a hostage.
 Emily, working from the police dispatch center, looks on in disbelief as she recognizes a bloody James and unmasked Frankie.
 A police sniper kills Frankie on live news and James is ushered into an ambulance, where he attacks the paramedic and discreetly makes an escape in the rain.
-As the paramedic regains consciousness and calls it in over the government radio, the call is routed to Emily, who gets up and leaves her work station.
+As the paramedic regains consciousness and calls it in over the government radio, the call is routed to Emily, who gets up and leaves her workstation.
 James takes a moment to relax while he sits down on a trolley as the film ends.